hageboeck/OpenlabLecture/README.md

      - Use [FirstSteps notebook](FirstSteps.ipynb) for the first two tasks.
      - Finally, go to [Julia notebook](Julia.ipynb) for the third task.
   2. Go to `source/` and work directly with the files.
 Open a terminal to compile and run the programs.

+### Method 2: SSH / local machine
+- Find a computer with a GPU.
+At CERN, you can e.g. use
+  - `ssh -X lxplus-gpu.cern.ch`
+  for access to shared GPUs.
+- Clone the following repository: `git clone https://github.com/hageboeck/OpenlabLecture.git`
+- `cd OpenlabLecture/source`
+- Use a terminal-based editor such as vim, nano, emacs to edit the files or try graphical editors like geany, VSCode etc.
+- To compile the executables:
+    - Try it manually using `nvcc -O2 -g -std=c++17 -arch <your GPU architecture, e.g. sm_80> <filename>.cu -o <executable>`.
+    - Use the Makefile, e.g. `make helloWord` for only one executable or `make` to compile all in one go.

 ----